openstack-archive/fuel-plugin-lma-collector/doc/user/source/alarms.rst

 --------

-The process of running alarms in LMA is not centralized (like it is often the case in conventional monitoring systems) but distributed across all the Collectors.
+The process of running alarms in LMA is not centralized (as it is often the case in conventional monitoring systems) but distributed across all the Collectors.

-Each Collector is individuallly responsible for monitoring the resources and the services that are deployed on the node and for reporting any anomaly or fault it may have detected to the *Aggregator*.
+Each Collector is individually responsible for monitoring the resources and the services that are deployed on the node and for reporting any anomaly or fault it may have detected to the *Aggregator*.